yuummmer/fairy-core/CONTRIBUTING.md

 🎋 Thanks for your interest in FAIRy-core!

-FAIRy-core is the local-first validation engine for FAIR, AI-ready research data.
+FAIRy-core is the local-first validation engine for FAIR research data.
 It powers rulepack-based checks and reports for datasets across domains (omics, museums, etc.).

 We welcome contributions from data stewards, curators, researchers, and